ETH-Taipei-UniBoost/UniBoost/README.md

 ### Overview:

-A Trustless and Permissionless Liquidity Mining Tool for Uniswap v3
+A Trustless and Permissionless Liquidity Mining Tool with insurance protection for Uniswap v3

 -   Incentivizers enable boosting program, providing rewards and insurance for liquidity providers.
 -   Incentivizers aim to boost liquidity of a specific token A,